joshmorgan1000/UTKH/THEORY.md

 UTKH posits that all fundamental properties of the universe arise from stable patterns of orbital light that exhibit and respond to resonant and harmonic frequencies.
 The most basic quantative state in this framework is similar to what is referred to a photon sphere, with the exception that it extends the theoretical configuration beyond black holes.
 UTKH introduces the concept of a **kuton**, or a self-contained pair of photons in mutual descending orbit of each other, resulting in a fractal-like progression towards infinitesimal angular velocity until an event horizon is reached at the angular speed of light.
 UTKH proposes that this state of motion at the kutonic event horizon stabilizes and resonates, thus becoming the genesis of what we percieve as particles, atomic structures, and other emergent properties.

-UTKH generally rejects the classical notion of particles, and instead considers the most primordial substance to be a flow of kinetic energy, manifesting in its most basic form as light.
+UTKH generally rejects the classical notion of particles, and instead considers the most primordial substance to be a flow of kinetic energy (momentum), manifesting in its most basic form as light.
 However, it is useful to describe a co-orbiting pair of photons as a kuton for conceptual and mathematical reasons.
 Since kutons are essentially a stable condition of photons in co-orbit, they fundamentally have a oscillation frequency, resulting in resonant and harmonic interactions with surrounding systems, which result in emergent properties such as electron orbitals, unique behaviors of different elements, and forces such as magnetism and gravity.

 ### Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>

 1. **Kinetic Motion:** UTKH views everything in the universe as kinetic energy.
 Light, traditionally understood as both particle and wave, is reframed as the primordial form of a flow of energy in motion.
-Particles are not discrete "building blocks" but rather **dynamic systems of energy resonance.** This aligns with modern physics' understanding of particles as excitations of fields rather than solid objects, and provides an elegant explanation for the **mass-energy equivalence** ($E = m_e c^2$) by relating mass to the orital energy of photons within these systems.
+Particles are not discrete "building blocks" but rather **dynamic systems of energy resonance.** This aligns with modern physics' understanding of particles as excitations of fields rather than solid objects, and provides an elegant explanation for the **mass-energy equivalence** ($E = m_e c^2$) by relating directional momentum into angular orbital patterns.

 2. **Light as Hyperdimensional Oscillations:** UTKH views wave-particle duality of light as the projection of a higher-dimensional orbital patterns into three-dimensional space.
 I understand that this is not a novel idea.
 However, these patterns are an intrinsic property of light, fundamental to its role in spacetime and gravity, and consistent with general relativity as well as quantum mechanics.
 The reason they are fundamental is because if we are to assume that light is capable of orbit, and gravity is an emergent property of resonation with oscillating frequencies, then it is intrinsic that light must also have these properties.
    - It is understood that the oscillatory nature of these patterns echo the spirit of **string theory** (and others), while being conceptually simpler and more geometrically intuitive.
    - The novelty of the UTKH foundational framework is that these oscillations is what results in observable emergent effects such as gravity, nuclear force, and others.
 The reason these effects vary is due to the fundamentally different frequencies and harmonics of these systems.

 3. **Kutons:** In the right conditions, kinetic motion patterns vortex into specific states of stable orbital patterns UTKH refers to as **kutons** or **kutonic systems.** These patterns give rise to more complex emergent properties, which include what we observe to be mass, define as particles, or exhibit emerging effects.
 UTKH recognizes that kutonic flows may be multi-dimensional, such as triangular orbital patterns or more complex equalibrium states as described by Lagrangian systems.
 Quantifying these states into kutons provides a framework for calculating **harmonic frequencies** and **stable orbits** of photon systems, explains why certain elements have unique electron configurations, and why atomic and molecular systems exhibit their chemical behavior.